FluxML/FastAI.jl/docs/introduction.md

 # Introduction

-*This tutorial explains the qickstart examples and some core abstractions FastAI.jl is built on.*
+*This tutorial explains the quickstart examples and some core abstractions FastAI.jl is built on.*

 {cell=main show=false outputshow=false resultshow=false}
 ```julia